-The second line reports what C++ compiler will be used to build OOMMF from its C++ source code.
+The third line reports what C++ compiler will be used to build OOMMF from its C++ source code.
 If you downloaded an OOMMF release with pre-compiled binaries for your platform, you may ignore this line.
 Otherwise, if this line reports "none selected", or if it reports a compiler other than the one you wish to use, then you will need to tell OOMMF what compiler to use.
 The compiler selection for the example above is recorded in the file config/cache/linalp.tcl.
 To change the compiler selection, that file must be edited.
 Editing instructions are contained within the file.
 Of course, on other platforms the name linalp in linalp.tcl should be replaced with the platform name OOMMF reports for your platform.
 For example, on a Windows machine using an x86 processor, the corresponding configuration file is wintel.tcl.

 The next three lines describe the Tcl configuration OOMMF finds on your platform.
 The first line reports the name of the configuration file installed as part of Tcl, if any.
-Conventional Tcl installations on Unix systems and within the Cygwin environment on Windows have such a file, usually named tclConfig.sh.
+Conventional Tcl installations on Unix systems have such a file, usually named tclConfig.sh.
+On Windows systems, such a file may or may not be present, , but OOMMF for Windows does not require its presence.
 The Tcl configuration file records details about how Tcl was built and where it was installed.
-On Windows platforms, this information is recorded in the Windows registry, so it is normal to have oommf.tcl +platform report "none found".
 If oommf.tcl +platform reports "none found", but you know that an appropriate Tcl configuration file is present on your system, you can tell OOMMF where to find the file by setting the environment variable OOMMF_TCL_CONFIG to its absolute location.
 (For information about setting environment variables, see your operating system documentation.)
 In unusual circumstances, OOMMF may find a Tcl configuration file which doesn't correctly describe your Tcl installation.
 In that case, use the environment variable OOMMF_TCL_CONFIG to instruct OOMMF to use a different file that you specify, and edit that file to include a correct description of your Tcl installation.